- Ideas & How-Tos

 Install the new wall plate, if there is one.
 You may need to drill new holes for the new model.
 Use a level to mark where the holes are to be drilled.
 Use drywall anchors, if necessary.

 Match each labeled wire with the same letter on the new thermostat terminal, and connect them accordingly.
-Connect these wires as directed by the instructions that come with your particular unit.
+Connect these wires as directed by the manufacturer's instructions that come with your particular unit.
 Follow these instructions carefully.
 Install batteries, if needed.

 Mount the unit to the wallplate.